-Too often, we work in silos within our own organizations - between departments or geographical locations, etc. And when we are not able to collaborate with our own colleagues, how can we expect to be able to do so with external partners?
+All too often, we work in silos within our own organizations - between departments or geographical locations, etc. However, when we are not able to collaborate with our colleagues, how can we expect to be able to do so with external partners?
 Enterprises that have learned to collaborate internally are the most successful in creating collaborative relationships outside of the enterprise.
-A company must develop internal capabilities to handle their own transactions to share information effectively if they hope to do the same with their supply chain partners.
+A company must develop internal capabilities to handle their transactions to share information effectively if they hope to do the same with their supply chain partners.

-That lack of collaboration and communication breeds mistrust - not in one another, but in the data that comes streaming into our email inboxes, shared spreadsheets, etc. The problems grow worse when partners, even those using technology that enables real-time information-sharing, place restrictions on the information that they choose to share.
-There may be logistical reasons for doing so, but incomplete or out-of-date frustrates all parties, and that breeds unsatisfactory relationships.
+That lack of collaboration and communication breeds mistrust - not in one another, but in the data that comes streaming into our email inboxes, shared spreadsheets, etc. The problems grow worse when partners, even those using technology that enables real time information sharing, place restrictions on the information that they choose to share.
+There may be logistical reasons for doing so, but incomplete or out of date data frustrates all parties, and that breeds unsatisfactory relationships.
 Supply chain professionals have to spend their time working around poor planning with an inherent lack of trust in the data.

 No trust, an inability to collaborate to identify and solve problems make it impossible to achieve end-to-end supply chain visibility.
-Suppliers often don’t even know the “must arrive by date” for goods they manufacture, instead working to a “make by date” which has no bearing on how the goods need to travel to their destination.
-This often leads to suppliers and logistics providers being in combat over on-time order fulfilment, with both sides adopting defensive tactics.
+Suppliers often don’t even know the “must arrive by date” for goods they manufacture, instead of working to a “make by date” which has no bearing on how the goods need to travel to their destination.
+However, this often leads to suppliers and logistics providers being in combat over on time order fulfillment, with both sides adopting defensive tactics.

-The primary factor that creates a lack of visibility and lack of trust is an inability to monitor and share information in real-time.
+The primary factor that creates a lack of visibility and lack of trust is an inability to monitor and share information in real time.
 If one partner reaches out to another for information, chances are what he gets back will be outdated and incomplete.
-That means decisions are made, and actions taken, on information that may be out of date.
-Having access to real-time data is not a luxury today, it’s a business necessity.
-Something as simple as setting up Google alerts or another way to automate the process of monitoring the Web for relevant “breaking news”, you and your partners need the ability to collect and share real-time data.
-Disruptions can happen at any time - be they weather, economic, social or political unrest, or just the dreaded “things go wrong.”
+That means decisions get made, and actions get taken, on information that may be out of date.
+Having access to real time data is not a luxury today, it’s a business necessity.
+Something as simple as setting up Google alerts or another way to automate the process of monitoring the Web for relevant “breaking news,” you and your partners need the ability to collect and share real time data.
+Disruptions can happen at any time; be they weather, economic, social or political unrest, or just the dreaded “things go wrong.”
 The quicker you and your partners can react to something unexpected, the easier it will be to mitigate the damage.